triestpa/Open-Cryptochat/README.md

   this.sendPublicKey()
 })

-// Notify user that they've joined a new room this.socket.on('ROOM_JOINED', (room) => {
+// Broadcast public key when a new room is joined this.socket.on('ROOM_JOINED', (newRoom) => {
-  this.currentRoom = room
+  this.currentRoom = newRoom
   this.addNotification(`Joined Room - ${this.currentRoom}`)
   this.sendPublicKey()
 })

-// Save publickey when received this.socket.on('PUBLIC_KEY', (key) => {
+// Save public key when received this.socket.on('PUBLIC_KEY', (key) => {
   this.addNotification(`Public Key Received - ${this.getKeySnippet(key)}`)
   this.destinationPublicKey = key
 })

-// Notify user that the other user has left the room this.socket.on('user disconnected', () => {
+// Clear destination public key if other user leaves room this.socket.on('user disconnected', () => {
   this.notify(`User Disconnected - ${this.getKeySnippet(this.destinationKey)}`)
   this.destinationPublicKey = null